-The recreation vehicle (RV) segment deserves special mention because, according to the Recreation Vehicle Industry Association (RVIA), there are currently 8.2 million RVs on the road in the United States, enjoyed by some 30 million enthusiasts.
-One in twelve vehicle-owning households has an RV, with ownership predicted to increase to 8.5 million by the year 2010.
-RVers travel an average of 4,500 miles per year, spending twenty-six days in their vehicle.
+The recreation vehicle (RV) segment deserves special mention because, according to the Recreation Vehicle Industry Association (RVIA), there are currently 8.3 million RVs on the road in the United States, enjoyed by some 30 million enthusiasts.
+One in twelve vehicle-owning households has an RV, with ownership predicted to increase to 8.5 million by the year 2011.
+RVers travel an average of 4,500 miles per year, spending 26 days in their vehicle.
 In Canada, estimates put privately owned RVs at 500,000 to 850,000.
-While the RV market has had its ups and downs because of events such as the energy crisis, the recession, and the Iraq war, the market for recreation vehicles is huge, with sales in 2006 totaling \$14 billion.
+While the RV market has had its ups and downs because of events such as the energy crisis, the recession, and the Iraq war, the market for recreation vehicles is huge, with sales ranging from \$8 billion to \$14 billion a year.4

 Slide-out technology, introduced during the mid-1990s, has now advanced to become available in living rooms, dining rooms, bedrooms, and kitchens.
-At the touch of a button, this mechanism lets a portion of the room and the objects in it, such as a couch, table, or refrigerator, slide outward up to about 31⁄2 feet.
-Slide-outs are available in a wide variety of RVs: motor homes, mini-motor homes, travel trailers, fifth-wheel trailers, and even folding camping trailers.
+At the touch of a button, this mechanism lets a portion of the room and the objects in it, such as a couch, table, or refrigerator, slide outward up to about $3^{1}/{2}$ feet.
+Slide-outs are available in a wide variety of RVs: motor homes, mini-motor-homes, travel trailers, fifth-wheel trailers, and even folding camping trailers.
 Electronics have also come to RV travel, with direct broadcast satellite systems, computer hookups, onboard global positioning systems (GPS), and rearview monitors now popular options.

-The typical U.S. RV owner is forty-nine years old, is married, owns a home, and has an annual income of \$68,000.
+The typical U.S. RV owner is 49 years old, is married, owns a home, and has an annual income of \$68,000.
 A University of Michigan study indicates that intentions to purchase an RV are strongest among baby boomers.
-Nearly 9 percent of households headed by thirty-five- to fifty-four-year-olds own an RV, slightly exceeding the 8.6 percent ownership rates of those fifty-five and over.
+Nearly 9 percent of households headed by 35- to 54-year-olds own an RV, slightly exceeding the 8.6 percent ownership rates of those 55 years old and over.5

 Of increasing economic significance is the steady rise in RV rentals.
 The Recreation Vehicle Rental Association (RVRA) reports that its members are experiencing significant growth, and strong demand has encouraged hundreds of businesses to enter the rental market, while others have expanded their operations.
-More than four hundred national RV rental chain outlets and local RV dealerships offer state-of-the-art, latemodel-year vehicles for rent.
+More than 400 national RV rental chain outlets and local RV dealerships offer state-of-the-art, late-model-year vehicles for rent.

 Travel agencies around the world are responding to the demand by including RV rental information in their customer brochures.
 Also available from some rental dealers are comprehensive tour packages that include services such as airline and railway connections for fly/drive and rail/drive plans, one-way packages, off-season rates, vacation planning, guided escort tours, and campground discounts.
 The recent surge of foreign visitors has helped increase the RV rental market.
 Visitors from Japan, Australia, New Zealand, and the United Kingdom are major customers.
 An estimated half million overseas visitors a year rent RVs.
-Visit the Recreation Vehicle Industry Association Web site at http://www.rvia.org.
+Visit the Recreation Vehicle Industry Association Web site at www.rvia.org.